The Best Post-Construction Cleaning Guide

 Preparing for post-construction cleaning

-Pro Tip: A wet/dry vacuum is great for picking up loose dust, or if the dust is really bad look for sweeping compounds at the local hardware store.
-These are sawdust-like mixtures used to bind dust and make cleaning a breeze.
+Pro tip: a wet/dry vacuum is great for loose dust, or look for sweeping compounds at the hardware store — sawdust-like mixtures that bind dust and make cleaning easier.

 Post-construction cleaning steps

-• Rough cleaning
+Rough cleaning

 • Remove any remaining construction debris